The Theory of Personhood and Your Authentic Self

 There are several criteria that philosophers have used to justify personhood, such as;

 Genetic Criteria: This states that you are a person because you possess human DNA.
-This will make perfect sense to most people because that is what we always thought defines a person, but it has flaws on a closer investigation.
+This will make perfect sense to most people because that is what we always thought defined a person, but it has flaws on a closer investigation.

-Cognitive Criteria: This include consciousness, reasoning, self-motivated activity, communication capacity, and self-awareness.
+ Cognitive Criteria: These include consciousness, reasoning, self-motivated activity, communication capacity, and self-awareness.
 The radical implication is that if a being fails to possess all these cognitive criteria, the individual is no longer a person, even if he is still human, with human DNA.
 The personhood theory is called into question at this point, especially when an individual struggles with mental illness.
 The caregivers, society, and sometimes the family undermine the individual’s dignity and humanity because of the individual’s lack of self-awareness and cognitive qualities at the time of his illness and even after recovery.

-Social Criteria: This implies when a society deems it fit to recognize you as a person.
-This means some persons can be included, while the community may exclude others.
+ Social Criteria: This implies that when a society deems it fit to recognize you as a person.
+This means some people can be included, while the community may exclude others.
 Racial biases are a culprit at this juncture.
 At a time in human history, being black was a crime, and white folks saw themselves as significantly superior.
 At the same time, they viewed black men and women as possessing lesser human qualities.

 Sentience Criteria: This refers to when a being can feel pleasure and pain.
 This means animals like elephants, dolphins, octopuses, and other primates will be considered persons because they can feel pleasure and pain.